-11. I have dyslexia.
+13. I have dyslexia.
 How will this affect my application?

 You will be then be given one-to-one support to identify and correct any errors.
 This will then give you confidence to use this template application form for future applications.

-12. I have health problems which may impact on my ability to do all the elements of the Award, what should I do?
+14. I have health problems which may impact on my ability to do all the elements of the Award, what should I do?